NastyaRedka/sql_injection/readme.md

+# Fork project wojciechtrapkowski/sql_injection

+This project was forked from  (https://github.com/wojciechtrapkowski/sql_injection) for demonstrates SQL Injection.
 # Vulnerable Website with SQL Injection Demonstration

 This project showcases a simple website vulnerable to SQL Injection.
 The website is built with PHP and SQLite and runs inside a Docker container.
 It allows demonstration of how SQL Injection attacks can be used to bypass authentication mechanisms.